ecerroni/apollo-datasource-mongodb/README.md

 Calls [`findOneById()`](#findonebyid) for each id.
 Resolves to an array of documents.

+### findManyByQuery

+`collection.findManyByQuery(query, { ttl })`

+Resolves to the found documents.
+Uses DataLoader to load the query.
+DataLoader uses sift to  filter in-memory arrays using MongoDB query objects.
+Optionally caches the document if `ttl` is set (in whole seconds).

 ### deleteFromCacheById

 `collection.deleteFromCacheById(id)`

+`collection.deleteFromCacheById(query)`

 Deletes a document from the cache.

+//

+### flushCollectionCache

+`collection.flushCollectionCache()`

+Deletes all collection's documents from the cache.

+//